What is an Emergency Alert?

 Will Emergency Alerts work on all devices?

 Emergency Alerts should be received on the majority of mobile handsets.
-However, you will not receive an alert when:
+However, you won’t get an alert if your device:

-- When a device connects to 3G or a 2G signal.
-A device needs to be on 4G or 5G to receive the alert
+- connects to 3G or a 2G signal as it needs to be on 4G or 5G to receive the alert

-- The device is not a 4G/5G enabled or has been locked to 3G or 2G/3G
+- is not 4G/5G enabled or has been locked to 3G or 2G

-- The device is switched off or in airplane/ flight mode
+- is switched off or in airplane/flight mode

-- The handset is not connected to a mast broadcasting the Emergency Alert.
-However, if the device connects to a mast which is broadcasting before the alert is cancelled, it will receive the alert and show it to its user.
+- is not connected to a mast broadcasting the Emergency Alert.
+However, if the device connects to a mast which is broadcasting before the alert is cancelled, it will receive the alert and show it to its user

 4G/5G-enabled tablets that support a SIM can receive alerts.
 Some Apple Watches will receive alerts depending on whether they are attached to a phone or not.